 Here, you’ll get a hands-on experience like no other.
 You’ll be exposed to trial-and-error for about two years, but remember that the program is for slightly older students.
 The average age is about 27.

-There are several other places where you can get a decent degree and experience in videography.
+You can get a decent degree and experience in videography in several other places.

 These include the University of California in Los Angeles, the California Institute of the Arts, Columbia University, Chapman University, and Emerson College.